2022 Wellington protest: Police

-Many within New Zealand expressed anger with the long time it took the police to restore order and end the harassment of the public by the protestors, or to send in the army to tow protesters' cars.
-Others criticised the police commissioner Andrew Coster for his lengthy focus on de-escalation, despite the protestors being highly decentralised and overwhelmingly unwilling to negotiate.
+Many within New Zealand expressed anger with the long time it took the police to restore order and end the harassment of the public by the protesters, or to send in the army to tow protesters' cars.
+Others criticised the police commissioner Andrew Coster for his lengthy focus on de-escalation, despite the protesters being highly decentralised and overwhelmingly unwilling to negotiate.
 Charlie Mitchell of Stuff wrote that "by standing aside, [the police had made] a confrontation inevitable [and] violent".
 There were additional calls for Coster to resign for his handling of the protests.

 On 24 March, the Independent Police Conduct Authority (IPCA) announced it had received nearly 1,900 complaints about the way the police handled the protest and that it would undertake an investigation.
-Many of the complaints came from people who were not present at the protests but were concerned about the delay in police enforcement.
+Many of the complaints came from people who were not present at the protests.

 On 28 June, The New Zealand Herald reported that over a third of the 2,309 Police deployed to deal with the Wellington anti-mandate occupation had been referred to mental health support services to deal with emotional trauma encountered during the protest.
 According to information released under the Official Information Act 1982, 35 Police staff were referred to psychologists while over 750 had been referred to wellness advisers by late May 2022.

 On 29 June, documents released under the Official Information Act 1982 showed that the Police had deployed two long-range acoustic devices (LRADs) during the forced removal of the anti-vaccine mandate protesters on the last day of their occupation of Parliament's grounds.
 LRADs are controversial since they can emit a sound level of 140 decibels, causing permanent hearing damage.